 Bathroom remodeling is one of today’s most popular home upgrades.
-One in 10 households remodel their bathrooms or kitchens each year, according to the National Kitchen & Bath Association.
+One in 10 households remodels their bathrooms or kitchens each year, according to the National Kitchen & Bath Association.
 One reason bathroom remodeling is so popular is that it can yield a significant return on investment.
 The average bathroom remodeling cost ran to $11,364 in 2016, the NKBA’s data shows.
-Of those, half of homeowners invested $10,000 to $29,999 in their upgrade, and a third of homeowners paid $30,000 or more.
+Of those, half of the homeowners invested $10,000 to $29,999 in their upgrade, and a third of homeowners paid $30,000 or more.
 The average return on investment for this expenditure is 80 percent, making it worthwhile for many homeowners.

 Because remodeling your bathroom does involve such a significant investment, it’s vital to take a strategic, step-by-step approach to your project.
 Here are six key steps for a complete bathroom remodel:

 If you plan to do a complete bathroom remodel, as opposed to a more limited makeover project, the first step is demolishing your old bathroom.
 This includes removing your toilet, covering up your tub and removing the tile, removing insulation from walls, and removing any items you plan to replace, such as cabinets, mirrors, and tiles.

 If any of this or the other steps listed below are beyond your comfort zone, don’t hesitate to get help from an experienced home renovator or a professional.
 It’s better to spend more to do it right than to risk ruining your bathroom.

 The next step is installing your new bathtub and shower.
 You should select a tub shape that fits your planned overall room decor.
 Tubs generally come in rectangular, square, and pentangle shapes.
 Your tub will set the stage for the layout of the rest of your bathroom, so measure carefully.